1st Maine Cavalry Regiment: "The Disaster"

 Looking back over the fields, the column could see the two companies of the 1st Vermont followed by the Maine battalion continuing in a charge down the Valley Turnpike.
-Unfortunately for the 1st Battalion, the huge cloud of dust had obscured the column departing the macadam from MAJ Collins.
-The rebels had seen them, as well, and a quick-thinking officer on Jackson's staff, LT Douglas quickly rushed a company of infantry to a stonewall in a blocking position over the Turnpike.
-LTC Douty had been at the rear seeing to a severely wounded CAPT Cilley of Company B when he noticed the Vermont companies moving out at the trot.
-When MAJ Collins and two 1st Vermont companies missed the turn and came out of the dust cloud, they saw a rebel battery supported by an infantry blocking the Valley Turnpike.
+Unfortunately for the 1st Battalion, the huge cloud of dust had obscured the column departing the macadam from Maj.
+Collins.
+The rebels had seen them, as well, and a quick-thinking officer on Jackson's staff, 1st.
+Lt.
+Douglas quickly rushed a company of infantry to a stonewall in a blocking position over the Turnpike.
+Lt.
+Col. Douty had been at the rear seeing to a severely wounded Capt.
+Cilley of Company B when he noticed the Vermont companies moving out at the trot.
+When Maj.
+Collins and two 1st Vermont companies missed the turn and came out of the dust cloud, they saw a rebel battery supported by an infantry blocking the Valley Turnpike.
 With the stone walls alongside the road leaving no other option, at point-blank range, they charged:

 Moving at a rapid rate in sections of four, in a cloud of dust, supposing they wore following their General, coming suddenly upon this battery in a narrow road where it was impossible to maneuver, a terrible scene of confusion followed.
 Those at the head of the column wore suddenly stopped, those in the roar unable to restrain their horses rushed upon each other, and men and horses were thrown in a confused heap.
 And as they wore all the while exposed to the shot, and shell, and bayonets, of the enemy, it is not strange that their loss was severe, numbering one hundred and seventy men with an equal number of horses.
 At the same time companies A and B at a little distance were under a severe fire, during which [Captain] Putnam, and Lieutenant Estes were wounded.

 Escaping from this perilous position, Lieut.
 Colonel Douty fell back on the pike, and taking an intersecting road and making a detour to the left.
 After a hard march rejoined the main column at Newtown [sic, actually Winchester] the next day, and was immediately ordered to support a battery.